Explore the Agenda

 Track A: Preclinical Development & Early Translational

-11:30 am The Evolution of The ctDNA Assays – From Initial Clinical & Regulatory Utility to a Potential Innovative MRD Endpoint in Solid Tumor Indications • Clinical and regulatory utility of first generation
+11:00 am The Evolution of ctDNA Assays – From Initial Clinical & Regulatory Utility to a Potential Innovative MRD Endpoint in Solid Tumor Indications

 Chief Medical Officer, Akamis Bio